theo-llewellyn/TeloschistalesMetagenomics/README.md

 ### 3.2 Gene Prediction
 `cd annotation_orthology/gene_prediction`
 1. `qsub funnanotate_masked.sh` predicts genes from sorted, masked genome using funnanotate.
 This uses ESTs and proteins from Xanthoria parietina, Cladonia grayii and Usnea florida as evidence downloaded from JGI mycocosm.
+2. `qsub rename_downloaded_proteins.sh` renames the protein headers from assemblies downloaded from NCBI/JGI so that they are unique between proteomes

 ### 3.3 Orthology inference
 `cd annotation_orthology/orthology`